influxdata/telegraf/plugins/parsers/json_v2/README.md

 *Configuration to define what JSON keys should be included and how (field/tag):*

-* **included_keys (OPTIONAL)**: You can define a list of key's that should be the only data included in the metric, by default it will include everything.
+* **included_keys (OPTIONAL)**: You can define a list of key's that should be the only data included in the line protocol, by default it will include everything.
-* **excluded_keys (OPTIONAL)**: You can define json keys to be excluded in the metric, for a nested key, prepend the parent keys with underscores
+* **excluded_keys (OPTIONAL)**: You can define json keys to be excluded in the line protocol, for a nested key, prepend the parent keys with underscores
 * **tags (OPTIONAL)**: You can define json keys to be set as tags instead of fields, if you define a key that is an array or object then all nested values will become a tag
 * **field (OPTIONAL, defined in TOML as an array table using double brackets)**: Identical to the [field](#field) table you can define, but with two key differences.
 The path supports arrays and objects and is defined under the object table and therefore will adhere to how the JSON is structured.
 You want to use this if you want the field/tag to be added as it would if it were in the included_key list, but then use the GJSON path syntax.
 * **tag (OPTIONAL, defined in TOML as an array table using double brackets)**: Identical to the [tag](#tag) table you can define, but with two key differences.
 The path supports arrays and objects and is defined under the object table and therefore will adhere to how the JSON is structured.
 You want to use this if you want the field/tag to be added as it would if it were in the included_key list, but then use the GJSON path syntax.